-Within the context of dwindling federal funding, addressing repairs and improvements remains a challenge for public housing authorities nationwide.
-In 2019 SHA plans to target elevators and roofs at several properties, as well as other capital projects throughout the year, such as security systems, bathroom fans, windows, siding, and floors.
+Within the context of unreliable federal funding, aging properties and rising costs, addressing repairs and improvements remains a challenge for public housing authorities nationwide.
+In 2020, SHA plans to target elevators and roofs at several properties, as well as other capital projects throughout the year such as security systems, bathroom fans, windows, siding and floors.
+SHA will also begin a three-year program to upgrade the fire alarm panels at our high rise buildings as the existing systems are being phased out by the manufacturer and will no longer be supported in the near future.